shieldstring/scuttle_robot/readMe.md

    - L1_gamepad.py: Reads input from the gamepad controller.

-   - L1_camera.py: Captures images from the USB camera.
+   - L1_camera.py: Captures images from the USB camera

    - L1_mpu.py: Reads data from the IMU (MPU9250) for orientation and motion data.